-As part of the core curriculum, the student will complete a project, in consultation with the advisor, involving 4 units of registration in research or special projects.
+As part of the core curriculum, the student will complete a project, in consultation with the advisor, involving four units of registration in research or special projects.

 A grade of B (3.0) or better is required in all courses that count toward the degree.

-2 years based on full-time enrollment; part time permitted
+Two (2) years — based on full-time enrollment; part time permitted